jasonbayton/11ty/_src/android/android-glossary.md

 Unknown sources
 ---------------

-This is a setting on most Android devices to permit the installation of applications via means external to the official Play Store.
-If you’ve ever tried to install an APK file on a device, you will have been prompted to enable unknown sources.
-Installation of applications via unknown sources however contributes to well over 60% of all malware and other threats, and is therefore strongly discouraged – in fact, it’s disabled in Android Enterprise by default.
+A setting on Android devices to permit the installation of applications from outside the official Play Store.
+From Android 8.0, this is a per-app permission rather than a global toggle.
+Installation via unknown sources remains the primary vector for potentially harmful applications (PHAs) on Android, and is disabled by default in Android Enterprise.
+On fully managed devices, the EMM blocks unknown sources device-wide.
+On work profile deployments, additional configuration is needed to extend the block beyond the work profile to the personal side of the device.
+See [Feature spotlight: Block unknown sources on work profile deployments](/android/feature-spotlight-block-unknown-sources-on-work-profile-deployments/) for implementation details.

 Vital apps
 ----------